Alesha and Jarryd, on NOMADasaurus

-- Valiasr st. in Tehran: Put your comfy shoes on because you’re going to have a nice walk in one of the longest streets in the world with lots of shops, restaurants, and cafes beside the old trees on both sides and water flowing down from among them.
+- Valiasr st. in Tehran: Put your comfy shoes on because you’re going to have a nice walk in one of the longest streets in the world with lots of shops, restaurants, and cafes.
+The old trees on both sides shadow over the way.
+The water is flowing down in the creek among them.
 Watch all the happy people walking, eating, laughing, and listen to the melodies played by street artists all the way.

 - Zoorkhaneh in Yazd: A gym for traditional and Iranian style gymnasium.
-It is right near Amir Chakhmagh, so you can go there before or after you take sunset photos.
-Also, it’s the only gym that women are allowed too.
+It is right near Amir Chakhmagh Square, so you can go there before or after you take sunset photos.
+Also, it’s the only gym that women are allowed as well as men.
 Watch the sport and ritual dance show, listen to the melodic music and try to hold the heavy wares as those strong men.
 Can you do it as easily as them?

-- Chahar Bagh e Abbasi Street: Dense trees on both sides isolate you not only from the whereabouts but from the time you are in.
+- Chahar Bagh-e Abbasi Street in Isfahan: Dense trees on both sides isolate you not only from the whereabouts but from the time you are in.
 There are just you and the smiling passengers.
 Don’t resist your wish, and take time to walk along the stone pavement.
 Then you can listen to the singing men, see happy young couples, and play pick-a-boo with a little child with her mother.

 Museums: life as it used to be

 Visiting museums are a good chance to get familiar with the life details of past people.
 But what do you think of something different among these museums?
 Have these sites in your itinerary to know about less-seen aspects of Iranian anthropology.